VectoDE/VectoBeat/docs/architecture.md

 2. **Bot Runtime**
    - The bot connects to Discord’s Gateway using AutoShardedBot for automatic scaling.
    - Playback requests are proxied to the Lavalink cluster.
 Regional preferences are enforced via the Regional Routing Service which consults persisted settings and falls back gracefully when nodes fail.
    - Automation/audit signals are written to MySQL through the `/api/bot/*` endpoints and mirrored in the control panel UI.
+Queue snapshots are pushed to `/api/bot/queue-sync` for dashboards and durable state.

 3. **Observability**
    - Status API exposes ready-checked metrics (guild/queue counts, node health, assigned regions).
 Frontend widgets and routing reconciliations rely on this feed.